Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 At this hearing, both the prosecutor and defense lawyer are given an opportunity to present arguments to the judge of what they believe would be a fair sentence for the charges they were just convicted of.

-After hearing arguments from both sides, the judge is responsible for deciding specific sentence for the defendant.
+After hearing arguments from both sides, the judge is responsible for deciding a specific sentence for the defendant.

 Contact Hedding Law Firm for Help